software-tools-books/js4ds/_en/server.md

 Our little server is now waiting for something to ask it for something.
-If we go to our browser and request `http://localhost:3418/`, we get a page with a large title `Asteroids` on it: our server has worked, and we can now stop it by typing <kbd>Ctrl-C</kbd> in the shell.
+If we go to our browser and request `http://localhost:3418/`, we get a page with a large title `Asteroids` on it.
+Our server has worked,
+and we can now stop it by typing <kbd>Ctrl-C</kbd> in the shell.

 ## Handling Multiple Paths {#s:server-paths}

 Let's extend our server to do different things when given different paths, and to handle the case where the request path is not known:

 ```js
 const express = require('express')